 Pressure (PSI values)

 The term PSI stands for ‘Pounds per Square Inch’.
-It is an indicator of the pressure generated inside the tank by your compressor.
+It is an indicator of the pressure created inside the tank by your compressor.

 Essentially, if your compressor can fit more air inside a smaller area, it will have a larger PSI value.